 Table taken from the Duravent install manual.
 See more details at duravent.com

-The clearance to covered combustible material is a minimum of 2 1/2”.
-Covering the combustible material with non-combustible does not reduce the minimal clearance to combustible.
+The clearance to the covered combustible material is a minimum of 2 1/2”.
+Covering the combustible material with non-combustible material does not reduce the minimum clearance required to the combustibles.

 2” to non-combustible

 2 1/2” to combustible (and it must be covered)